Vaidas Sakalauskas

 Vaidas Sakalauskas (born July 2, 1971) is a Lithuanian chess player.
 He received the FIDE title of International Master in 1998 and won an individual gold medal in 36th Chess Olympiad in 2004.

 Biography

 Sakalauskas is a graduate of the Faculty of History of the Vilnius Pedagogical University in 1994.
 From 1994 to 2006 he worked in Radviliškis sports center as chess trainer.
-His best-known student is a Lithuanian Grandmaster (GM) Viktorija Čmilytė.

 He regularly participated in Lithuanian Chess Championship.
-His best result is 3rd place in 2004.
+His best result is 3rd place 1997, 1999, 2003, 2004, 2005 ir 2011.
 In 2005 Sakalauskas won blitz tournament in "Liepājas Rokāde".

 Sakalauskas played for Lithuania in Chess Olympiads: